Anacardiaceae (cashew family) Pistacia

 Virtually unknown in Western horticulture and entirely eclipsed by its more famous cousin P. chinensis, the Atlas terebinth nevertheless holds its own in some of the Bible’s most dramatic moments.

-It was under the terebinth of Shechem where Jacob buried his entourage’s – and presumably Laban’s – idols.
-This was possibly the same terebinth at which Joshua later renewed the covenant with the tribes of Israel.
+It was under the terebinth of Shechem that Jacob buried his entourage’s – and presumably Laban’s – idols.
+This may have been the very same terebinth at which Joshua later renewed the covenant with the tribes of Israel.
 Hebrew elah or alah, terebinth, is often mistranslated as “oak,” but that tree (most likely Mt.
 Tabor oak, Quercus ithaburensis) is more properly rendered from elon or allon.
 David vanquished Goliath in the Valley of Elah, where, indeed, elah grows to this day.
-David’s son Absalom was killed after getting ensnared in the crown of a terebinth when on his mule, while battling his own father’s forces.
-Absalom’s remarkably luxuriant head of hair may have been the culprit; certainly, that’s what countless paintings of the event have portrayed.
+David’s son Absalom was killed after becoming ensnared in the crown of a terebinth while riding his mule in battle against his father’s forces.
+Absalom’s famously luxuriant head of hair may have been the culprit; certainly, that’s how countless paintings of the event have portrayed it.
 Still, the wild terebinth’s branches can hang low and form a dreadful tangle.

 Two large specimens in just such an unpruned state are at Frost Amphitheater.
-One, about 30 feet tall, stands on the slope near the intersection of pathways near the east side of the stage (map pin).
-Explore underneath (mind your head), and you will see its two substantial trunks, each over a foot across, with dark roughly checkered bark.
+One, about 30 feet tall, stands on the slope near the intersection of pathways on the east side of the stage.
+Explore beneath it (mind your head), and you will see its two substantial trunks, each over a foot across, clad in dark, roughly checkered bark.
 Another of similar girth is on the outer side of the Frost embankment.
-See it on the right, behind the wall, as you walk south along the path at the northwest corner of Arrillaga Alumni Center (map pin).
-Both seem to be semi-evergreen, holding their yellowing leaves into early winter.
-The species appeared in a 1956 checklist of plantings at Frost; these are likely from that era.
+See it on the right, behind the wall, as you walk south along the path at the northwest corner of Arrillaga Alumni Center.
+Both appear to be semi-evergreen, holding their yellowing leaves into early winter.
+The species appeared in a 1956 checklist of plantings at Frost; these trees are likely from that era.
 At least two other smaller ones grow within the amphitheater.

 Illustrations: Jasper Ridge photos.